ShirleyXingyuLiu/shirleyxingyuliu.github.io/_posts/2023-01-06-Are-framing-effects-reasonable.md

   ![image](https://user-images.githubusercontent.com/92596882/211705660-aa00cc74-ecd6-4ad7-b753-623df4f3f56f.png)

-To manipulate their understanding of the two principles, we showed them both the <font color = "FC6B4C"> _description invaraiance_</font> argument and the <font color = "3CD6BF"> _information leakage_</font> argument as shown above, (half of the participants read the <font color = "FC6B4C"> _description invaraiance_</font> argument first and half read the <font color = "3CD6BF"> _information leakage_</font> argument first), and responded again to how reasonable it was to rate the two ground beefs differerntly based on how it was described.
+To manipulate their understanding of the two principles, we showed them both the description invaraiance argument and the information leakage argument as shown above, (half of the participants read the description invaraiance argument first and half read the information leakage argument first), and responded again to how reasonable it was to rate the two ground beefs differerntly based on how it was described.

 Finally, to further test participants'acceptance of framing effects, we offered them the chance to update their fat/lean ratings of the ground beef after before and after reading the arguments.